aliharbaji/Zoom-Auto-Joiner/README.md

 Add the Starting Time of your meeting > Ending Time of your meeting > your Meeting's ID > your Meeting's Password

+Starting and Ending time MUST be in 24hr format (check the provided "example.xlsx" file)

+*Check the given example excel file if needed*

 P.S:

 If a specific meeting doesn't have a password,leave the password cell empty.